Adelaide 28-day rainfall forecast

 Adelaide 12-month rainfall forecast

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, South America, and the Atlantic Ocean.
+There are three main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 5 November to 9 November, 16 November to 20 November, and 27 November to 1 December.
-Rain events originating in the tropics and moving south are possible about 2 November to 6 November, 10 November to 14 November, and 27 November to 1 December.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 2 January to 6 January, 8 January to 12 January, and 21 January to 25 January.
+Rain events originating in the tropics and moving south are possible about 28 December to 1 January, 1 January to 5 January, and 21 January to 25 January.